mrthreeplates/TRS-80_floppy_remapper/README.md

 will start working normally.
 If you boot the PIC without having it installed, the board may behave unpredictably due to floating inputs (although there is no harm).

-At the end of the tests, if a error is found, the LEDs will flash in an alternating pattern.
+At the end of the tests, if an error is found, all of the LEDs will flash in an alternating pattern.
 This means there is either a bug in the code or a problem with the board.
-If you later try to install the board into a computer, it will refuse to work (as the error status is saved into EEPROM).
-In order to re-run the tests you must re-program the PIC.
+Either way, this needs to be fixed.
+If you try to install the board into a computer, it will refuse to work (as the error status is saved into EEPROM).
+In order to re-run the tests, you must re-program the PIC.

 Ordering boards from PCBway: